hyperledger/fabric/docs/source/identity/identity.md

 ## Authentication \& Public keys and Private Keys

-Authentication and message integrity are important concepts of secure communication, requiring tha parties who exchange messages can be ensured of the identity that created a specific message, as well as the message was not modified during its transmission.
+Authentication and message integrity are important concepts of secure communication.
+Authentication requires that parties who exchange messages can be assured of the identity that created a specific message.
+Integrity requires that the message was not modified during its transmission.
 For example, you might want to be sure you're communicating with the real John Doe than an impersonator.
 Or if John has sent you a message, you might want to be sure that it hasn't been tampered with by anyone else during transmission.